Degrees & Majors

 Over the course of the B.B.A. in Business Economics program, students study how decisions are made by private businesses, governments, and households in producing, consuming, and distributing goods.

-The ceramics concentration emphasizes professional skills and achievements and fosters personal direction, diversity, technical proficiency and professional presentation.
+The Ceramics emphasis fosters personal exploration of subject matter, technical proficiency in a broad range of working methods, and professional presentation.
 Students in this program develop a broad base of technique and process knowledge that emphasizes experimentation and conceptual development.
 The program encourages mixed media exploration, stemming from a core knowledge of ceramic art.
-Students develop an understanding of ceramics’ vast history and investigate contemporary practices.
-Methods include handbuilding, wheel throwing, mold-making, slip casting, press molding, clay extrusion, figure sculpting, portrait sculpting, glaze calculation, decal creation, china painting and 3D modeling.
-Students gain the experience of organizing events and marketing through their involvement with the student organization, Student League of Independent Potters.
+The students develop an understanding of ceramics’ vast history as well as an investigation of contemporary practices.
+Methods taught include handbuilding, wheel throwing, mold-making, slip casting, press molding, clay extrusion, figure sculpting, portrait sculpting, glaze calculation, decal creation and china painting.
+Students gain the experience of organizing events and marketing through their involvement with the student organization, Student League of Independent Potters (SLIPS).
 The organization is responsible for managing a budget, participating in fundraising through two annual sales of work and coordinating two annual visiting artist workshops.

 What Is Chemistry?
 Chemistry is a physical science that helps us describe and explain our world.
 It is the study of matter, its properties, how and why substances combine or separate to form others and how substances interact with energy.
 Every material in existence, including the human body, is made of matter.
 Almost everything humans touch, taste or smell is made of chemicals.
 Chemistry is involved in daily and monumental tasks, from growing and cooking food to cleaning our homes and bodies to launching a space shuttle.
 Why Study Chemistry?
 An understanding of basic chemistry concepts is important in almost every profession.
 Chemistry opens doors to exciting careers in medical research, biological sciences, nanotechnology, earth and atmospheric sciences, energy, pharmacy, new materials discovery and forensics opportunities.
 Studying chemistry provides tools to understand the world around you: How does ozone protect us from the sun?
 What makes hot sauce hot?
 What causes snake venom to be poisonous?
 Just what are calories, and why do they make me gain weight?
 Chemical scientists know the answers to such questions.
 They educate us about our surroundings and make our lives safer and longer.
 At Perimeter College, you can take Chemistry courses on all five campuses.
 Chemistry lecture courses (not laboratory courses) required for the Chemistry Pathway also are offered online.
 A note on pathways: A pathway is an advising guide to help students prepare for their intended bachelor's degree major.
 By following the course of study outlined in the appropriate Associate of Arts or Associate of Science pathway, students will have the necessary prerequisite courses to continue in their chosen disciplines.
 A pathway is not a major and will not be represented on the diploma.

 Chemistry deals with the nature of all substances and the changes that occur within them.
 Chemistry ranges from the study of the structure of atoms and molecules to that of the reactions occurring in living organisms.
 The study of chemistry can provide knowledge that will give students a greater understanding and appreciation of the world in which they live.
 Knowledge of chemistry is a great asset in areas such as biology, physics and health-related fields.
 It is a logical foundation for premedical training, pre-veterinary, pre-pharmacy and other allied health professions.
-Students can choose from the following concentrations: Analytical/Physical Chemistry (Traditional Program w/ area of focus) Biochemistry (pre-medicine) (Concentration) Organic Chemistry (Traditional Program w/ area of focus) Georgia State's Chemistry Department offers undergraduate students the opportunity to gain practical experience with laboratory equipment such as rotary evaporators, IR spectrometers, NMR spectrometers, auto titrators and gas chromatography systems to name a few.
+Students can choose from the following concentrations: BSc in Chemistry (Traditional Program) BSc in Chemistry with Concentration in Biochemistry BSc in Chemistry with Concentration in Forensic Chemistry Students interested in pre-med should follow the Biochemistry concentration.
+Georgia State's Chemistry Department offers undergraduate students the opportunity to gain practical experience with laboratory equipment such as rotary evaporators, IR spectrometers, NMR spectrometers, auto titrators and gas chromatography systems to name a few.
 The Department of Chemistry is accredited by the American Chemical Society.